Hibby/packetradio-guide/docs/install/bpq.md

 #### Telnet

-BPQ's Telnet Port sets the TCP Ports for Telnet, FBB and HTTP connetions, alongside the username and password.
+BPQ's Telnet Port sets the TCP Ports for Telnet, FBB and HTTP connections, alongside the username and password.
 This will come in useful when using [QtTTCP](../clients/qtttcp.md) as a monitor and control application.

 ```
 PORT